Hamiduzzaman Khan: From 2000 to 2025

+Prof Hamiduzzaman Khan Sculpture Park

+Inaugurated in 2019, Prof Hamiduzzaman Khan Sculpture Park is Bangladesh’s first sculpture park offers an intimate glimpse into the work of the award-winning sculptor whose career spanned over five decades and adorns public places, office complexes, an museums in Bangladesh and abroad.
+Stretching over 5 acres of land inside the premises of Summit Gazipur 464 MW power plants, the park displays sculptures on diverse themes and media.
+The park contains 19 sculptures on different themes including folk-culture, Bangladesh War of Liberation, birds, face, and figure, and pays tribute the Bangla language, diversity, and much more.
+He employed metal, stone, granite, steel-wire, and cement in his creations.
+The park also boasts the longest mural in Bangladesh.

+The mural, titled Srom O Srishti, (meaning Labour and Creation) with a length of 340 feet, symbolizes a fusion between labour and creation, and highlights the importance of electricity in modern civilisation.
+It captures the various forms of turbine, wheel, cogs, and other industrial equipment in motion.
+As the park is inside power plant premises, Khan incorporated scientific aspects, apart from artistic depictions of subjects.
+A book was published on June 2022, titled "Hamiduzzaman Sculpture Park".

 Style

-Khan’s sculptural practice has engaged with ideas concerning Bangladesh War of Liberation, birds, human face, human figure and natural objects, binding together personal experiences and historical references.
-Majority of Khan’s sculptures are made of bronze and steel.
-He also worked with stone, aluminum, white granite, marble and mixed-media.
-His large-scale sculptures are mostly made of concrete and bronze.
-Though majority of his early sculptures were built in the expressionist style, his works after 2000 reflect minimalism with constant exploration for purity of forms and material.
+Khan's sculptural practice engaged with ideas concerning Bangladesh War of Liberation, birds, human face, human figure and natural objects, binding together personal experiences, and historical references.
+The majority of Khan's sculptures were made of bronze and steel.
+He also worked with stone, aluminium, white granite, marble, and mixed-media.
+His large-scale sculptures were mostly made of concrete and bronze.
+Though majority of his early sculptures were built in the expressionist style, his works after 2000 reflected minimalism with constant exploration for purity of forms and material.
 The composition of his sculptures is characterized by architectural and geometric shapes.
 The war remembrance theme continued in Khan through 1985 till 1988, in different styles.
 In the mid-1980s he produced some faces and masks that depicted the tortured faces of the Bengali women.

-His watercolor and acrylic paintings predominantly delineate landscape and natural elements, in particular, wetlands, birds, rural panorama, greenery, cloudy sky, deep forest and hills.
+His watercolour and acrylic paintings predominantly delineated landscape and natural elements, in particular, wetlands, birds, rural panoramas, greenery, cloudy skies, deep forests, and hills.
 Many of his paintings bear sculptural attributes.

-Personal life
+Personal life and death

 Hamiduzzaman Khan married Ivy Zaman in 1976.
 Ivy Zaman graduated in sculpture from the Faculty of Fine Arts, University of Dhaka.
 She is an artist and sculptor by profession.
 They have two sons, Zubair Zaman Khan Copper and Zarif Hamiduzzaman.

+Hamiduzzaman Khan died from pneumonia and dengue fever on 20 July 2025, at the age of 79.